As a more holistic farmer, folks ask me if we castrate our piglets. Here’s my answer.

 Castration in pigs is a surgical process usually handled by the farmer or farmhands.
 Before 8 weeks, the piglets are held down and the scrotum cut.
 The testicles are pulled out and generally ripped off instead of cut because there is less bleeding and faster healing from the tear than a cut.

 Healing is very quick in young boars, usually completely healing in a few days.
-Castrating mature boars is a problem and should only be done when the animal has been tranquilized, and usually requires stitches to heal properly.
+Castrating mature boars is a problem and should only be done when the animal has been tranquilized and usually requires stitches to heal properly.

-General castration of young boars is a crude but functional process done without any pain treatment to the animal and no stitches after.
+General castration of young boars is a crude but functional process done without any pain treatment to the animal and no stitches afterward.
 It’s a process that’s manageable without a veterinarian.
 But, mature boars should have intervention by a vet.